-- A health care associated infection is any infection that occurs during the time that the patient is being cared for in a health care facility.
+- Healthcare-associated infection is any infection that occurs during the time that the patient is being cared for in a health care facility.
 Most of these infections are infections of the urinary tract.

-- An occupational exposure is the exposure to a pathogen by a health care worker during their course of work.
+- Occupational exposure is an exposure to a pathogen by a health care worker during their course of work.

 Assessing the Client Care Area for Sources of Infection

 Throughout the delivery of patient care, nurses must constantly and continuously monitor and surveil the patent care environment for possible and likely sources of infection.
 Like all other safety concerns, nurses must report and correct all sources of infection in the patient care area.
-Health care acquired infections are a costly and highly concerning event.
+Health care-acquired infections are costly and highly concerning events.

 Source: Centers for Disease Control and Prevention.
 Principles of epidemiology, 2nd ed.
 Atlanta: U.S. Department of Health and Human Services; 1992.